The Rental Car Industry & Airports Workshop

 About the Workshop

 The AAAE/Jacobsen|Daniels Rental Car Industry and Airports Workshop brings together airport management, rental car representatives, consultants, and designers to discuss issues of common concern and consider potential solutions in a collegial and relaxed environment.
-Examine the issues surrounding rental car operations, facilities, and competition during this day-and-a-half interactive workshop.
+Examine the issues surrounding rental car operations, facilities, and competition during this two-day interactive workshop with bonus airport facility tour preceding the program.

 Workshop Agenda

-Subject to change.
 Please check back for updates.

 -